-The Delivery programme, including Regeneration and Economic Development (RED), is forecasting revenue spend to enable the development of Old Oak West; early land assembly; the RED programme; infrastructure design; detailed work to prepare for a future CPO; finalising a public land pooling agreement; and the procurement of a master developing partnership.
+The Delivery programme, including Regeneration and Economic Development (RED), is forecasting revenue spend to enable the development of OOW, including: early land assembly and the procurement of an investment and developer partnership.
 The increased expenditure is mitigated by increased rental income from early site acquisitions.
-The establishment costs have increased in line with the target operating model and is fully scaled up at the start of the year.